 Nürnberg rostbratwurst come in finger-sized bites and you're encouraged to eat three, six or twelve at a time.
 Not that it takes much encouragement.

 These little guys hail from Nuremberg (German spelling: Nürnberg) and are made from coarsely ground pork, seasoned with marjoram, salt, pepper, ginger, cardamom and lemon powder.
 If you are ordering this sausage to-go, say “Drei im weggla” for three sausages in a roll with senf.

 Where to Eat Nürnberg Rostbratwurst

 Bratwurstglöcklein im Handwerkerhof: This restaurant has been cooking Nürnberger Bratwurst since 1313 and is the oldest sausage kitchen in Nuremberg.
-Wurst are cooked traditionallyon a charcoal grill and served on the classic tin plate with sauerkraut, potato salad, horseradish, fresh bread, and — of course — a Franconian beer.
+Wurst are traditionally cooked on a charcoal grill and served on the tin plate with sauerkraut, potato salad, horseradish, fresh bread, and a Franconian beer.